congto/ktos-108/Lab_04_Managing_VMs_With_Nova.md

 - export snapshot (glance function)
 - import snapshot as new image
 - boot instance from new image
+- verify that your file is in the latest VM

 ## VM size manipulation